Jordan-Scott-Martin/Social-Animal-Models/README.md

 # Social-Animal-Models
 Supplementary files for the social animal models presented in Martin and Jaeggi (under review). //reference

-This repository contains all files necessary to reproduce the simulations presented in Martin and Jaeggi (under review).
+The guidebook "" can be accessed from the .... `xxx.R` contains the code necessary for reviewing or reproducing the simulations presented in Martin and Jaeggi (under review).

-//Information on specific R and Stan files

-The simulation files can also be modified for investigating the parameter bias, standard error, coverage, and/or power any social animal model of interest.
+Please contact jordan.martin@uzh.ch if you have any questions, comments, or concerns!